-Never worry alone - get support from relevant organisations and seek professional input whenever possible.
+Never worry alone - reach out to others and ask for support.
+You can get support from relevant organisations and seek professional input whenever possible.

-Ask your GP or anyone else involved in the care of your loved one about support for yourself or others in your family if needed.
+Ask your GP or anyone else involved in the care of your loved one about support for yourself or others in your family/network if needed.
 You may be able to have a Carer's Assessment to identify what support you need.
 Support for families and carers of people who self-harm is available from the Self-harm Intervention Programme (SHIP) and a health professional will provide you with contact details for this service if it is appropriate for you.